Transfer Financial Aid

 Transfer Achievement Scholarship Available to students who present a cumulative college GPA of 2.5-2.99 from all college coursework.
 The Transfer Achievement Scholarship is worth $2,000 per year.

-Students admitted to Edgewood College are invited to apply for additional merit and need-based awards.
+Students admitted to Edgewood College are invited to apply for additional competitive merit and need-based awards.
 Students are selected for these awards based on their demonstrated interests and experiences.
 Completion of the Free Application for Federal Student Aid (FAFSA) is also required to be offered these awards.
 Please note that applications will be reviewed as funding is available.
+Limited awards are available.

 Alumni Award ($500-$1,500)– Awarded to students whose parents or grandparents are Edgewood College alumni.
 Apply using the link to the Edgewood College Financial Aid Application listed above.